|Page tools: Print Page Print All|

 Both Area of Enumeration and Place of Usual Residence are valid ways of determining place of origin but they will tell you different things.
 Some things to think about are:

-Please see Place of Enumeration vs Place of Usual Residence
+Please see Place of Enumeration vs Place of Usual Residence for further information.

 Why am I not getting any data?